fraunhofer-iais/language-recognition/README.md

 # Language-Recognition Using ConvNets
 _Written by Joscha S. Rieber (Fraunhofer IAIS) in 2020_

-This project shows how to train a language-recognizer from scratch that is able to distinguish between German and English, robustly.
+This project shows how to train a language-recognizer from scratch that is able to distinguish between German and English.
+These notebooks build up a playground together with the data from Common Voice to build strong models.

-## Data and Model
-To run these notebooks, you will use data from [mozilla Common Voice](https://commonvoice.mozilla.org).
-Please note that the data is not perfectly suited, so the model accuracy will not be better than 90 %.
-For better results one needs much more data.
-Also, a larger model such as Inception V3 can inherently improve the model accuracy.

 ## Getting Started
 * On Linux: